SiCL: Silhouette-Driven Contrastive Learning for Unsupervised Person Re-Identification with Clothes Change

 where $\| \cdot \|_2$ is the $\ell_2$-norm.

-The cross-view contrastive learning module explores the invariance between RGB images and semantic mask and thus assist the network to mine the invariance information provided by the RGB image and the semantic mask, as well as imposing such a self-supervision information on the module for learning clothing-unrelated features.
+The cross-view contrastive learning module explores the invariance between RGB images and silhouette masks and thus assist the network to mine the invariance information provided by the RGB image and the silhouette mask, as well as imposing such a self-supervision information on the module for learning clothing-unrelated features.

-\myparagraph{Semantic Neighbor Contrastive Learning Module} To avoid training the model into degeneration that only push samples with similar appearance together, we design a semantic neighbor constrastive learning module.
-Particularly, we propose a weighted semantic neighbor contrastive loss as follows:
+\myparagraph{Cluster-level Neighbor Contrastive Learning Module} To avoid training the model into degeneration that only push samples with similar appearance together, we design a cluster-level neighbor contrastive learning module.
+Particularly, we propose a weighted cluster-level neighbor contrastive loss as follows: